lathonez/powwow/lessons/ZERO.md

 * App is made of three main file types: HTML, SCSS and Typescript
 * HTML: the template / building blocks for our content
 * SCSS: design tweaks to make our template look nice
-* Typescript: the "real" coding - provides content for our HTML / SCSS template, and provides functionality in the app (e.g. sending a message)
+* Typescript: the "real" coding - provides content for our HTML / SCSS template, and provides functionality in the app (e.g. sending a chat)

 Comparisons:

 * Scratch: Typescript is like the sprite scripts.
 HTML + SCSS are like the sprite costumes.
 Typescript fills our HTML & SCSS with content and provides it with functionality, as the sprite scripts in scratch make the sprite move around the screen.
 * School Uniform: The type of uniform (shirt / jumper / trousers / skirt) is the HTML.
 The colour / style (blue / green / stripey) is the SCSS.
 The student inside the uniform running around the school is the Typescript

-Go through the files:

-Boilerplate:
+**Boilerplate**:

 Anyone know what boilerplate means?

 Boilerplate is a term web developers have started using over the last few years.
 What it basically means is a whole bunch of code that we have to use to make our apps work, but we don't usually change it very much.

-// cant think of a good comparison for this atm?

-Don't worry too much about these files - they are all boilerplate and we won't be changing them - but it is useful to know what they are for.
+No need to worry too much about these files, this is just for background info.

 * index.html: just loads a whole bunch of typescript and librarires, main.ts is the entry point to our app.
 * declarations.d.ts: define TYPES for our typescript - more on types later